Jewelry Box Repurposed into Writing Box (Thrift Shop Shakedown #2)

 The dining room furniture (buffet and table) got new paint and stain (on the buffet).

-I am planning to make 2 benches for each side of the table and getting rid of the 4 chairs on either side.
+I am planning to make 2 benches for each side of the table and get rid of the 4 chairs on either side.

 UPDATE: See our 3rd, “Thrift Shop Shakedown”, here!